-The Lender is advised that underlying eligible product guidelines apply which may be more restrictive than the Minnesota Housing guidelines.
+The Lender is advised that underlying eligible product guidelines and Master Servicer requirements apply which may be more restrictive than the Minnesota Housing guidelines.

 Mortgage Credit Certificates

 Mortgage Credit Certificates (MCCs) are federal tax credits that provide financial assistance to certain First-Time Homebuyers by allowing the homebuyer to claim a tax credit for a specific portion of the mortgage interest paid per year.
 An MCC is not a mortgage and must be used in conjunction with first mortgage financing.